SeeligA/MT_watchfolder/README.md

 # MT_watchfolder

 MT_watchfolder is a Python script that monitors your SDL Trados Studio deliverables for TM/MT provider information.
 Run it on your file directory to log provider details.
-Add provider information to your blacklist and raise a warning if a criteria has been met.
+Add provider information to your blacklist and raise a warning if a provider has been matched.

 ## Requirements